Pythnist/Python-Tutorial/README.md

 Python-Tutorial
 ===============

-This tutorial comtains (How to think like a computer scientist verion 3)Best book for learning
+This tutorial contains (How to think like a computer scientist verion 3)Best book for learning